Law Portal

 This is an application for registration of an arbitral award made in terms of section 98(14) of the Labour Act [Chapter 28:01].
 That section provides:

-“Any party to whom an arbitral award relates may submit for registration the copy of it furnished to him in terms of subsection (13) to the court of any magistrate which would have had jurisdiction to make an order corresponding to the award had the matter been determined by it, or, if the award exceeds the jurisdiction of any magistrate court, the High Court.”
+“Any party to whom an arbitral award relates may submit for registration the copy of it furnished to him in terms of subsection (13) to the court of any magistrate which would have had jurisdiction to make an order corresponding to the award had the matter been determined by it, or, if the award exceeds the jurisdiction of any Magistrate Court, the High Court.”

 The arbitral award sought to be registered was made by an arbitrator, P.A Chenyika, on 13 June 2008.

-In the award, the arbitrator ruled, that, the applicant had been unlawfully dismissed by the respondent and he ordered his reinstatement without loss; that he be paid the agreed salary of R8,000 per month and arrears of his salary.
+In the award, the arbitrator ruled that the applicant had been unlawfully dismissed by the respondent and he ordered his reinstatement without loss, that he be paid the agreed salary of R8,000 per month and arrears of his salary.

 It would appear, that, when the applicant presented himself for reinstatement, the respondent refused to comply with the arbitral award.
 It also did not pay the applicant his outstanding salary.
+As a result, the applicant returned to the arbitrator and sought a quantification of damages in lieu of reinstatement as provided for in section 89(2)(C)(iii) of the Labour Act.

 On 21 July 2008, the arbitrator quantified damages in lieu of reinstatement.

+Again, the respondent did not pay the damages in lieu of reinstatement.
 Basically, the respondent did not do anything at all about the award as it did not challenge it in the Labour Court, either by way of appeal or review.

 The applicant then filed this application seeking to register the award.

-The application for registration has been opposed by the respondent on the basis, that, when the award was made, the respondent had applied for a six (6) month postponement of the hearing up to December 2008 as its Executive Chairman was going to be away in Namibia on business.
+The application for registration has been opposed by the respondent on the basis, that, when the award was made, the respondent had applied for a six (6) month postponement of the hearing, up to December 2008, as its Executive Chairman was going to be away in Namibia on business.

-The respondent has also argued, that, there was a breach of the rules of natural justice, in that, it was not afforded an opportunity to be heard before a determination was made and that the arbitrator did not avail a copy of the award as provided for in section 98(13) of the Labour Act.
+The respondent has also argued, that, there was a breach of the rules of natural justice in that it was not afforded an opportunity to be heard before a determination was made, and that the arbitrator did not avail a copy of the award as provided for in section 98(13) of the Labour Act.

 None of the reasons for opposing the application for registration are sustainable.